wisp-forest/affinity/src/main/resources/assets/affinity/lavender/entries/wispen_testament/aspen_infusion.md

 it must be available to the core as well.

-Once this preparation is completed, the core can be {concept}sneak-interacted{} with using an empty hand (alternatively, it also seems to react to redstone).
+Once this preparation is completed, the core can be {concept}sneak-interacted{} with using an empty hand to initiate the procedure (alternatively, it also seems to react to redstone).

-When all goes well, the ingredients on the socles are {concept}consumed one-by-one{} and
+When all goes well, the ingredients on the socles

 ;;;;;

-infused into the prime ingredient on the core.
-If, due to insufficient flux-field stability, the ritual fails, {concept}all ingredients and Aethum Flux{} consumed up to that point are {concept}irrevocably lost{}
+are {concept}consumed one-by-one{} and infused into the prime ingredient on the core.
+If, due to insufficient flux-field stability, the ritual fails, {concept}all ingredients and Aethum Flux{} consumed up to that point are {concept}irrevocably lost{}.

 @entry-end